SanderMertens/flecs/Manual.md

 In Flecs the entity index is implemented as a sparse set, where the entity identifier is the index in the sparse array.
 The dense array of the sparse set is used to test if an entity identifier is alive, and allows for iterating all entities.
 The data stored in the sparse set is a pointer to the archetype the entity is stored in, combined with an _row_ (array index) that points to where in the component arrays the entity is stored.

 Flecs has a mechanism whereby it can monitor specific entities for changes.
-This is required for ensuring that the set of archetypes matched with systems that have `CONTAINER` columns remains correct and up to date.
-For example, a system with `CONTAINER.Position` column can unmatch a previously matched archetype when the `Position` component is removed from one of the parents of the entities matched with the system.
+This is required for ensuring that the set of archetypes matched with systems that have `PARENT` columns remains correct and up to date.
+For example, a system with `PARENT.Position` column can unmatch a previously matched archetype when the `Position` component is removed from one of the parents of the entities matched with the system.
 It would be expensive to reevaluate matched archetypes after updating _any_ entity, so instead Flecs needs a mechanism to monitor specific entities for updates.
 Monitored entities are stored with a negative row in the entity index.
 The actual index of an entity can be found by multiplying the row with -1.
 This allows Flecs to monitor entities for changes efficiently without having to do additional lookups.

 Systems will occasionally need access to the entity identifier.
 Because systems access the entities directly from the archetypes and not from the entity index, they need to obtain the entity identifier in another way.
 Flecs accomplishes this by storing the entity identifiers as an additional column columns in an archetype.
 Applications can access the entity identifiers using `row->entities`, or by requesting the column at index 0: